Nur Masalha: Scholarship and critique

 Masalha’s scholarship critically examines the historical, political, and theological dimensions of the Israeli-Palestinian conflict.
 His work focuses on decolonizing history, reclaiming Palestinian voices, and critiquing Zionist ideology.
+Masalha has also criticised the New Historians in a 2011 article in the journal Holy Land Studies.

 In An Oral History of the Palestinian Nakba, Masalha and Abdo highlights the Nakba's significance in Palestinian collective memory and emphasizes the importance of oral histories in preserving marginalized perspectives.
 His engagement with liberation theology is evident in Theologies of Liberation in Palestine-Israel, where he advocates for contextual theological frameworks that support resistance and strengthen Palestinian identity.

 Critique of Benny Morris

-Masalha has critically engaged with Zionist historiography, particularly focusing on the work of historian Benny Morris.
-Morris's book, The Birth of the Palestinian Refugee Problem, 1947–1949, has been critically reviewed by Masalha and others.
-Alongside Norman Finkelstein, Masalha has criticized Morris's first publication on the 1948 Palestinian expulsion and flight.
+Masalha has critically engaged with Zionist historiography, particularly focusing on the work of historian Benny Morris's work on the 1948 Palestinian expulsion and flight.
 Masalha argues that Morris's conclusions exhibit a pro-Israeli bias, as they rely on selectively released Israeli documentation, with more sensitive materials inaccessible to researchers.
-Additionally, he contends that Morris uncritically accepted Israeli documents, which Masalha describes as occasionally apologetic.
-Masalha also highlights a contradiction in Morris's conclusion: while Morris asserts there was no explicit "blueprint" for expulsions, the evidence presented in the book suggests an implicit understanding between Ben Gurion and his lieutenants to facilitate the expulsion of Palestinians.

-In response, Morris contended that his conclusions were based on a sufficiently broad range of military and civilian materials.
-He argued that Masalha and Finkelstein drew their conclusions from a pro-Palestinian perspective and defended his "narrow and severe" definition of expulsions.
-Morris maintained that there was no formal transfer policy.
+He also highlighted a contradiction in Morris's conclusion; while Morris asserts there was no explicit "blueprint" for expulsions, the evidence presented in his book suggests an implicit understanding between Ben Gurion and his lieutenants to facilitate the expulsion of Palestinians.
+Morris wrote a response to his criticism, contending that his conclusions were based on a sufficiently broad range of military and civilian materials.